Level 2 Drama

-For the greatest success, students wishing to enrol in the NCEA L2 Drama course should have taken the Drama Curtain Call course.
-This is not a requirement, but it is highly recommended.
-It would also be beneficial if you have been involved in Drama productions either at previous schools or through external performance groups.
+Students wishing to enrol in the NCEA L2 Drama course should have measurable experience and understanding in Drama.
+This could be from taking one of the year 11 Drama courses, or having been involved in Drama productions either at previous schools or through external performance groups.

 What will I learn?